etkachev/nx-webstorm/README.md

 <!-- Plugin description -->

+## ⚠️ This plugin is deprecated  ⚠️
+### Please use the official Nrwl nx plugin for intellij [here](https://plugins.jetbrains.com/plugin/21060-nx-console)

 This plugin is the Webstorm version of [Nx Console](https://marketplace.visualstudio.com/items?itemName=nrwl.angular-console) or at least in the process to be.
 This plugin will only work for projects that use [Nx](https://nx.dev/) dev tools.
 For this alpha release, this plugin